-- 1. Marriage; - 2.
-Divorce - 3.
-Birth or adoption of a child (or court ordered coverage of a foster child); or, - 4.
-Loss of exclusive health insurance coverage under another policy.
+- a.
+Marriage - b.
+Divorce - c.
+Birth or adoption of a child (or court ordered coverage of a foster child) - d.
+Loss of exclusive health insurance coverage under another policy

 Dental and vision benefits are available through stand-alone plans and are separate elections from the medical/prescription plans.